BrianGuo/Assignment4/README.md

 ####Miscellanea regarding mutations

 *	A mutation is considered to have succeeded if it actually had an effect
 *	Remove works on any node that is a child of a list-like node, any unary node with a child, and binaryOp. (or put another way: any binary node or any unary node with a child).
-Does not work on relations, although it probably should.
 *	Swap works on any list-like node with two or more elements and any binary node, otherwise a different mutation should be chosen.
 *	Duplicate works on any list-like node with at least one child.
 *	Insert is messy, but should work on any unary node, expressions, and conditions.